 Welcome to Twiniversity.
-If you found us through an internet search, or were told by one of your twin parent BFFs, you have come to right place.
+If you found us through an internet search or were told by one of your twin parent BFFs, you have come to the right place.

 Twiniversity is the world’s leading resource for parents of twins.
-Our info is sourced not only from our outstanding Twin Mom Squad, but also from thousands of twin families around the globe.
+Our info is sourced not only from the pros at Twiniversity but also from thousands of twin families around the globe.

 What’s going on with those twinnies?

 Your twins each weigh about .04 oz, which is about the size of a jelly bean.

 Your babies are moving but you won’t be feeling their movement for quick a while yet.
 Their nerve cells are branching out and their breathing tubes now extend from the throat to the lungs.

 - Find your local twins club.
 Trust us, this can be a big help, especially if it’s your first (twin) pregnancy.

 - Start taking belly photos.
 You’ll regret it if you don’t.
 You are going to be SHOCKED (in a good way) at what your body is about to do.
 There are many local photographers who even package belly shots with newborn photos.
 Start to inquire.
 See…that mentor can come in handy for this too.

 - Start thinking about when and how you want to reveal your twin pregnancy.
 Check out these fun ideas!

 - Order your copy of “What To Do When You’re Having Two“, by Twiniversity founder Natalie Diaz